caweltjr/JavaGraphLibrary/README.md

 Implementation

 To meet these requirements, a java maven command-line project that creates a weighted, connected graph data structure.
-The graph stucture is created using hashmaps for the edges and the vertices.
+The graph stucture is created by reading in a .csv file in the form of edges defined as 'vertex 1, vertex 2, weight'.
+For example, one edge would be 'A,B,300' which represents an edge with a weighted value of 300.
+The graph structure is composed of 2 hashmaps, one for the edges and one for the vertices.

 The following graph functions are implemented:

     1. create (add edges and vertices) the graph from data in a csv file
     2. add/remove edges
-    3. add/remove vertices
+    3. remove vertices
     4. retrieve edges for vertex
     5. given a vertex, determine it's connectivity to edges